2021 Wooroloo bushfire: Disaster fundraising

 The Lord Mayor's Distress Relief Fund had been reopened with the State Premier Mark McGowan contributing $2 million with another half million dollars contributed by the fund itself by the afternoon of 3 February.

 Rio Tinto CEO Ivan Vella announced that his organisation was donating $2 million to aid recovery initiatives.
-Of that sum, $500,000 had been donated by Minara Resources, Mt Gibson Iron Ore and Newmont Australia.
+Of that sum, $500,000 had been donated by Minara Resources, Mt Gibson Iron Ore and Newmont.
 HIF has pledged $25,000 while the WA Chamber of Minerals and Energy CEO Paul Everingham said they were prepared to commit $2.5 million.

 By Thursday 4 February, Chevron had joined Rio Tinto contribution to the Lord Mayor's Distress Relief Fund, with the former contributing $1.2 million.
 Coles contributed $100,000 and the ability of its customers to contribute further.
 Andrew Forrest's Minderoo Foundation had partnered with the Salvation Army to provide emergency shelters and food, as well as a means of making financial donations.
 Crown Perth had offered a 100 free rooms to employees affected by the bushfire.